How to Join

 Chapters within the National Pan-Hellenic Council (NPHC) conduct membership intake, which is different from the recruitment process used by IFC fraternities or PHC sororities.
 Membership intake can occur at any time throughout the academic school year and is not coordinated by NPHC.

-At the beginning of Spring semester, NPHC sponsors “Meet the Greeks”, which is an open forum for interested individuals to learn information about UA’s 3 NPHC fraternities and 2 NPHC sororities.
+At the beginning of each semester, NPHC sponsors “Meet the Greeks” as part of NPHC Week, which is an open forum for interested individuals to learn information about UA’s NPHC fraternities and sororities.
 At this program, interested students will spend time with each organization.
 We recommend attending this program, as it is a great way to learn more about each organization and UA’s NPHC community.

-If you are interested in joining one of our 5 NPHC organizations be sure to attend programs and events!
+If you are interested in joining one of our organizations be sure to attend other NPHC programs and events!
 It’s never too early to learn what our NPHC organizations have to offer!

 How do I join a NPHC Organization?